GiovanniFerrara/CMS-netlify/src/content/pages/about.md

 ---
-title: About you
+title: Chi sono
-menuTitle: about
+menuTitle: Chi Sono
 ---

 This is a demo site of the [HeroBlog](https://github.com/greglobinski/gatsby-starter-hero-blog), a [GatsbyJS](https://www.gatsbyjs.org/) starter.